Creative Acting Through the Body

 Acting is often too predictable, even when improvised.
 Impro Supreme is about training the core skills that you need to become a unique and consistently exciting performer.

-In short, it is about creative acting through the body and how to achieve supreme improvisation.
+In short, it’s about creative acting through the body and how to achieve what I call supreme improvisation.

 Of course, acting is both physical and psychological – and always creative to a certain degree.

 Unfortunately, many of us tend to do what we think we should do rather than pay attention and respond to what’s really going on.

 Whether it’s what’s happening within ourselves or with our stage partners.

 The goal of all Impro Supreme courses and workshops is to forge creative, playful, robust and independent actors and performers.
 Systematically.
 One step at a time.

 An Improvised Journey

 I didn’t set out to become an improvisation teacher and performer.
 And I certainly would not have made it this far and created Impro Supreme if I had not doubled down on physical acting.

 Here’s the story of how learning to use my body creatively helped me trust myself on stage – and in life in general.